-Northside Branch Manager, Loan Officer
+Northside Branch Manager

 When someone asks you for a donation, watch out for these five telltale signs that they could be setting you up for a scam:

-1. Refusal/inability to provide a mission statement or other charity details.
+1. Refusal to provide charity details.

 2. Lack of information on your giving history.

-If the organization thanks you for a previous donation, ask for the details of that gift (date, amount, form of payment).
-Scammers will often trick you into feeling safe by assuming you’ve forgotten.
+If the organization thanks you for a previous donation, ask for the details of that gift (date, amount, form of payment, etc.).
+Scammers will trick you into feeling safe by assuming you’ve forgotten.
 But if they can't give you the simple information about a previous gift, they're probably not the actual organization you've supported in the past.

 3. A pushy ask.

 A lot of scammers use high-pressure tactics to get you to donate immediately.
-Reputable organizations want you to feel good about your contribution and will give you plenty of time and reasons to do so.
+Reputable organizations want you to feel good about your contribution — and will give you plenty of time and reasons to do so.

-It’s a red flag if the organization promises guaranteed sweepstakes winnings in exchange for your contribution.
+It’s also a red flag if the organization promises guaranteed sweepstakes winnings in exchange for your contribution.
 By law, you are never required to pay or donate to be eligible to win a sweepstakes.

-5. no membership on accountability websites.
+5. No membership on accountability websites.

 There are several organizations who make it their job to protect consumers and hold charities accountable.
-If a "charity" isn’t listed favorably (or at all) on the following sites, steer clear.
+If a "charity" isn’t listed favorably (or at all) on the following sites, steer clear:

 Helpful Tip: Use the sites listed above to cross-reference the legitimacy of a charity.